The world news radio station in French and 17 other languages

 The fight against fake news with ‘InfoVérif’

-In 2023, a digital verification and investigation unit was set up within RFI to complement the France 24 Observers, with which it works in close coordination, as well as with all the other editorial offices in the group, particularly those produced locally in African languages.
+RFI has a digital verification and investigation unit, which works in tandem with editorial team of the France 24 Observers, with which it works in close coordination, as well as with all the other editorial offices in the group, particularly those produced locally in African languages.

 Journalists from the ‘InfoVérif’ unit provide an insight into fake news that are spreading on the web and social networks, through verification articles and open-source digital investigations.